alex-mcknight11/Personal-Portfolio/README.md

 ## Description

-_A portfolio used as an independent project from Epicodus, includes links to previous work, as well as an about me page with history and information._
+_A portfolio used as an independent project from Epicodus, includes links to previous work, as well as an about me page with history and information.
+You may be greated by a special friend as you click to learn more about me. :raccoon:_

 ## Setup/Installation Requirements